 Borrowing and Returning VAT Equipment

 Students participating in student teaching or practicum courses may visit W924, Mondays-Thursdays 3:30pm - 6:30pm, or by appointment, to borrow or return a VAT Camera Kit.
-Students may schedule appointments by emailing Emily Schultz or Roxie Turner.
+Students may schedule appointments by emailing Roxanne Turner or Dermot Foley.
 Students may keep their VAT Kit for one week.